annetutil/annet/docs/usage/tutorial.rst

   |-----------------+--------------------+-----------------------------------------------------+----------------------------------------|
   | Description     | description, iface | Users_gslv_annet_generators___init___py.description | Generator of description on interfaces |

-Get generated configuration for all three devices:
+Get the generated configuration for all three devices:

 .. code:: none